 WHAT WAS HE?
-OR JESUS IN THE LIGHT

-Of the Nineteenth Century, BY WILLIAM DENTON.
+JESUS IN THE LIGHT Of the Nineteenth Century.

-"This superb volume opens up a great field for original re-search.
-The cramples of cure by means of light and color and other fine natural forces which it gives are truly marvelens, and a new world generally unknown to our medical men is opened out."-Truth Steker.
-This work presents some of the conclusions arrived at by a study of the Gospel accounts of Jesus; and gives a faint out line of what psychometry reveals regarding his parentage, life, and resurrection; leaving the complete portrait for a fa-ture life.
-Cloth, 576 Royal Octavo pp. Price \$1.
-Postage free.
+BY WILLIAM DENTON.
+This work presents some of the conclusions arrived at by a study of the Gospel accounts of Jesus; and gives a faint out line of what perchangery reveal regarding his perentage, life, and recurrection; leaving the complete portrait for a fature life.

 Cloth, \$1.25.
 Paper, \$1.00.
 Postage, 10 cts.
-For sale, wholesale and retail, at the office of this paper.

-NORA RAY, THE CHILD-MEDIUM,
+NORA RAY.

-A Captivating Book,
+THE CHILD-MEDIUM.
+A Captivating Book.

-This is a story of remarkable Spiritualistic power and heau-ty, depicting in glowing language the wonderivit events in the life of the child Nora, and the phases of mediumship which cho manifested.
+This is a story of remarkable Spiritualistic power and beau-ty, depicting in glowing isngoage the wonderful events in the life of the child Nora, and the phases of mediamship which she manifested.

-Paper, 150 pages.
-Price 50 cents, postage free. .
-"For sale, whole sale and retail, by the RELIGIO-PHILO-SOPHICAL PUBLISHING HOUSE Chicago.
+Paper, 170 pages.
+Price 50 cents, postage free.
+"For sale, wholesale and retail, by the RELIGIO-PHILO-MOPHICAL PUBLISHING HOUSE Chicago.